GPU-Accelerated Belief Propagation for Program Analysis: FastLBP Framework

+To perform dependency analysis in a uniform manner, we introduce a unified representation of update dependencies.
+Our key insight is that update strategies can be uniformly characterized as preorders over the edge set of a factor graph.
+This abstraction allows different scheduling semantics to be handled within a single formal framework.

-\textbf{Intermediate Representation.} To perform dependency analysis for message updates in a uniform manner, we require a unified representation of update dependencies.
-We observe that common update strategies, in each iteration, update all factor-to-variable messages once.
-When computing a specific factor-to-variable message, the required variable-to-factor messages must first be computed.
-These variable-to-factor messages themselves depend on factor-to-variable messages from either the current iteration or the previous iteration.
-If we treat the computation of variable-to-factor messages as an intermediate step, then the essential dependency lies in whether the required factor-to-variable messages come from the current iteration or the previous iteration.
-Substituting Equation~(\ref{eq:message-vtoa}) into Equation~(\ref{eq:message-atov}) and introducing superscripts to denote iteration counts, we obtain:
+We first characterize the dependencies induced by different update strategies.
+The problem lies in whether a message depends on messages from the current iteration or the previous iteration.
+We focus on factor-to-variable updates, since they are directly used to compute marginal probabilities.
+We assume that each factor-to-variable message is updated once per iteration.
+When computing a factor-to-variable message, all incoming variable-to-factor messages must first be computed.
+These variable-to-factor messages, in turn, depend on the incoming factor-to-variable messages.
+By treating the computation of variable-to-factor messages as an intermediate step, the essential dependency lies in whether the required factor-to-variable messages come from the current or the previous iteration.
+Formally, by substituting Equation~(\ref{eq:message-vtoa}) into Equation~(\ref{eq:message-atov}) and introducing superscripts to indicate iteration indices, we obtain: